yasarigno/AWS_Start-up_Project_Fruits/README.md

 ---

-The notebook contains a first preprocessing.
+The notebook contains first steps of preprocessing.
 The feaures of images are extracted using ResNet50 model.
 We are not required to perform a modelisation for now.